William J. Watkins Sr.

-William J. Watkins Sr. (1803–1858) was an African-American abolitionist, educator, and minister from Baltimore, Maryland.
+William J. Watkins Sr. (c.
+1803–1858) was an African-American abolitionist, educator, and minister from Baltimore, Maryland.

 Early life

-Watkins was born in 1803 in Baltimore, Maryland, the son of William Watkins, a founding trustee of the Sharp Street Methodist Church.
+Watkins was born in about 1803 in Baltimore, Maryland, the son of William Watkins, a founding trustee of the Sharp Street Methodist Church.

 Watkins attended the Bethel Charity School, which Daniel Coker founded as a school for black children in 1807, despite Maryland laws forbidding the education of black people.
 At the age of 19, Watkins became a teacher at the school.
 This followed the departure of Coker to be part of the colonization movement, moving to Liberia.

 Personal life

 Watkins married Henrietta Russell in the mid-1820s.

 Watkins and Russell had eight children, including William J. (1826), Richard R. (1827), George T. (1828), John L. (1831), Henry G. (1834), Henrietta (1836), Robert P. (1841), and Lloyd N. (1845).
 William J., like his father, became a prominent abolitionist, at one time writing for Frederick Douglass's The North Star.

-In 1852, Watkins moved to Toronto, Canada, followed by his son William J..
-He died in Canada in 1858.
+In 1852, Watkins moved to Toronto, Canada, followed by his son William J. He died in Canada in 1858.

 Watkins also raised his niece, Frances Ellen Watkins Harper, following the death of her family, exposing her to ideas of abolition, and also teaching her in his school until the age of 13.
 Frances would become one of the co-founders of the American Women's Suffrage Association (AWS) during the mainstream Women's Suffrage Movement, in 1869.
-Francis was also an accomplished and well-published African-American poet.
+Francis was also an accomplished and much-published African-American poet.